-Born in Darwin and raised in the remote NT communities Milingimbi and Maningrida 20 year-old Danzal Baker aka Baker Boy is related to rising stars Gawurra and Yirrmal.
+22 year-old Danzal Baker aka Baker Boy is related to rising stars Gawurra and Yirrmal.
 He is the freshest new Yolngu hip-hop talent from the Top End.
 Young, strong and proud Baker Boy raps in Yolngu Matha language representing his Arnhem Land bloodlines.
-He knows his value, his worth and he raps on Cloud 9 so others get it.
+He knows his value, his worth and he raps so others get it.

-What seems to be a whirlwind of success since the debut of Baker Boy, Cloud 9 has manifested into a full-blown Cyclone Baker.
-After infiltrating the triple j crew with an instant full rotation addition and prospering in their appraisals Baker Boy’s career has dropped into 6th gear, spreading his word far and wide.
+What seems to be a whirlwind of success since the debut of Cloud 9 in May 2017, the young star has manifested into a full-blown Cyclone Baker.
+After infiltrating the triple j crew with an instant full rotation addition and prospering in their appraisals Baker Boy’s career has dropped into 6th gear with singles Marryuna, Mr La Di Da Di and Black Magic.
 Baker Boy is known as a multi-talented, multi-lingual artist, working across rap, dance, acting and graffiti, and he hopes to inspire younger generations to embrace their culture and become leaders in their communities.

 Baker Boy has the industry talking, and is fast becoming one of this country’s greatest hip hop stars.
 Since of his debut song Cloud 9 in May 2017 Baker Boy has won over 21 key awards across the country and played a multitude of prime festival slots (70+ gigs and festivals).

 In January 2019 Baker Boy’s next single will be released by Universal Music and he will perform a fresh new show for the festival circuit and his own tours.